nchitale/ai-liner/README.md

 # ai-liner: DV Hacks AI project repository

 ## Overview:
-This project consists of a supervised multiclass text classification algorithm that draws on tf-idf, random forest, support vector machines, naive bayes, and logistic regression in order to associate medical device keywords with FDA committee categories.
-This would be the first step in a data pipeline that would allow the end user (an investor performing due dilligence on a medical device startup) to input keywords related to the startup's medical device product, and receive a score indicating whether this medical device partnership is worth pursuing.
+This is a supervised multiclass text classification algorithm that draws on tf-idf, random forest, support vector machines, naive bayes, and logistic regression in order to associate medical device keywords with FDA committee categories.

+This would be the first (post-processing) component of a data pipeline that would ultimately allow the end user - an investor performing due dilligence on a medical device startup - to input keywords related to the startup's medical device product, and receive a score indicating whether this medical device partnership is worth pursuing.

 ## Key Technologies:
 Scikit-learn for natural language processing and machine learning; Seaborn for visualization